Bladder, ureter & renal pelvis

 • Tubulocystic lesion lined by urothelial epithelium consistent with urachal remnants (see comment)

-• Comment: Sections of the bladder wall lesion show a tubular structure lined by benign urothelium and attached to the muscularis propria.
+• Comment: Sections of the bladder wall lesion show a tubular structure lined by urothelium and attached to the muscularis propria.
 These findings are consistent with urachal remnants.

 Differential diagnosis